-Vir is a small island in North Dalmatia, located about 30km north from Zadar along the coast.
+Vir is a small island in North Dalmatia, located about 30km north of Zadar along the coast.
 It is a popular holiday destination, with many tens of thousands of holidaymakers enjoying the island each year.
-This is partly because of its location and the ease by which the island can be reached – it is connected to the mainland by bridge.
+This is partly because of its location and the ease with which the island can be reached – it is connected to the mainland by bridge.
 There is also a plentiful amount of private accommodation on the island, from private rooms and apartments to holiday homes and villas.
 That means holidaymakers are able to enjoy Vir for extended stays each summer.

 The main town on the island is also called Vir.

 As mentioned, Vir is connected to the mainland by a short bridge so it’s easy to get onto and off the island.
 (There are no ferries or catamarans to Vir.)
 When travelling from elsewhere in Croatia, you’ll need to head to the direction of Zadar, particularly if driving along the coastal road from somewhere further south, or if you’re using the A1 motorway.